Calgary Hitmen

-The Calgary Hitmen are a major junior ice hockey team based in Calgary, Alberta, Canada.
-The Hitmen play in the Central Division of the Western Hockey League (WHL).
-They play their home games at the Scotiabank Saddledome.
-Bret "The Hitman" Hart, a local-born professional wrestler, was a founding owner as well as the inspiration for the team's name.
+The Calgary Hitmen are a Canadian junior ice hockey team based in Calgary, Alberta.
+The Hitmen play in the Central Division of the Western Hockey League (WHL), hosting their home games at the Scotiabank Saddledome.
+Bret "Hitman" Hart, a professional wrestler and Calgary native, was a founding owner and the inspiration for the team's name.
 Established in 1994, the team has been owned by the Calgary Flames hockey club since 1997.
-They are the third WHL team to represent Calgary, preceded by the Centennials and Wranglers.
+They are the third WHL team based in Calgary, after the Centennials and Wranglers.

-The Hitmen have finished with the best record in the WHL four times, and qualified for the playoffs for thirteen consecutive seasons between 1998 and 2010.
+The Hitmen have won four regular season titles, and the team qualified for the playoffs for thirteen consecutive seasons between 1998 and 2010.
 In 1999, they became the first Calgary team to win the President's Cup as league champions, and the first to represent the city in the Memorial Cup since the Calgary Canadians won the national junior title in 1926.
+The team won a second league championship in 2010.
 The Hitmen hold numerous WHL attendance records, and in 2004–05 became the first team in Canadian Hockey League history to average 10,000 fans per game.
 Thirty-nine former Hitmen players have gone on to play in the National Hockey League.

 Franchise history

+Founding and early tumult

 Graham James left his position as coach and general manager of the Swift Current Broncos to found the Hitmen in 1994.
-He organized a group of eighteen investors in the club, including star National Hockey League players Theoren Fleury and Joe Sakic, along with Bret Hart, famous for his exploits in the World Wrestling Federation.
-The Calgary Flames, who had just assumed control of the then Saddledome and were looking to fill extra dates in the building, were receptive to the new team.
+He organized a group of eighteen investors in the club, including former Broncos and star National Hockey League players Theoren Fleury and Joe Sakic, along with Bret Hart, who made a career in the World Wrestling Federation.
+The Calgary Flames, who had just assumed control of the Saddledome and were looking to fill extra dates in the building, were receptive to the new team.
+When scheduling conflicts occurred, the Hitmen used the Stampede Corral as a secondary venue—including for the first seven games in club history.